mendhak/wintersmith-testing/readme.md

 `plugins/blog.coffee` - Allows setting defaults, specifically `filenameTemplate` (where it outputs to) and the `template` (which jade it uses)

 `templates/index.jade` - Changed to show entire contents of every file, effectively a single page

+Problem - The `filenameTemplate` only applies to the .html file, so any accompanying images still go to the old location - `pages/blah/abc.png`.